ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

 ### user_name/quota

-Quotas allow you to limit resource usage over a period of time or track resource usage.
+Quotas allow you to track or limit resource usage over a period of time.
 Quotas are configured in the `quotas` section of the `users.xml` configuration file.

-You can assign a quota for the user.
-For a detailed description of quota configuration, see [Quotas](../quotas.md#quotas).
+You can assign a quotas set for the user.
+For a detailed description of quotas configuration, see [Quotas](../quotas.md#quotas).

 ### user_name/databases

-In this section, you can you can limit rows that are returned by ClickHouse for `SELECT` queries from the current user, thus implementing basic row-level security.
+In this section, you can you can limit rows that are returned by ClickHouse for `SELECT` queries made by the current user, thus implementing basic row-level security.

 **Example**

-The following configuration establishes that user `user1` can only see the rows of `table1` as the result of `SELECT` queries, where the value of the `id` field is 1000.
+The following configuration forces that user `user1` can only see the rows of `table1` as the result of `SELECT` queries, where the value of the `id` field is 1000.

 ```
 <user1>